Here are some tips to perfect in order to provide amazing customer service.

 - Return Policy

-- Did not get propper attention from staff
+- Did not get proper attention from staff

 Did you notice that price is not listed among these five things?
 Most of these things can be overcome by customer service training.